anton-paskanny/nodejs-aws-cart-api/README.md

 $ npm run test:cov
 ```

+## Docker section

+#### Command to build the image:

+docker build -t antonp-cart-app .

+#### Command to run the container:

+docker run -d --rm -p 4000:4000 --name antonp-cart-app-running --env-file .env antonp-cart-app

+#### .dockerignore configuration:

+#### Files excluded from the Docker image:

+- `dist` - the dist folder is generated in the #step 1, so no need to copy it inside the image.
+- `sql` - these scripts are used only manually to fill the db from the task 8.
+- `cdk` - this folder contains the code to set a correct infrustrtucte, not need to keep it inside the image since we only need to pack `NestJS` app.
+- `Dockerfile` - this file is used to build the image, we don't need to keep there.
+- `node_modules` - the dependencies are generated in the #step 1, no need to copy them.
+- `rest files specified in the .dockerignore` - those files are eslint and prettier configs (only used in dev, not prod), .git and gitignore files and so on.
+See the `.dockerignore` file for more explanation.

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).